1849 Grand National: The Course

 While the course was almost as it is today the fences to be jumped were mostly the natural hedges banks and ditches that they encountered along the route rather than the man made obstacles of the modern era.
 The land away from the main section of the racecourse, known today as the country during the National was indeed open countryside and was being farmed, resulting in the fields the horses ran across being either ploughed or grazing land, only the racecourse itself was laid to turf or contained man made obstacles.

 Riders instructions when racing in the country were simply to stay outside a set of flags which had been placed on the inner ring of the course and while these aimed to direct the riders towards the jumps, such as Becher's Brook, Canal Turn and Valentine's Brook they did not necessarily have to jump the fences and could instead take a wider path along country lanes if they felt the route worthwhile, however by 1849 it was rare for any rider to gain an advantage by taking a route, which bypassed a fence.

 As a result of the make up of the course and fences the Grand National of 1849 would have more resembled a fox hunt than a steeplechase to a modern observer while press reporters relayed the action in their newspapers as the runners crossing from field to field rather than from fence to fence.

 A map of the course from 1848 shows that the start was at a location which today sits halfway between Melling Road and the first fence.
-Becher's Brook was the fifth fence the runners jumped before making for the Canal Turn, fence seven, and Valentine's Brook, fence eight.
-Two further fences were jumped alongside the Canal before the runners jumped into and out of the lane that divided the racecourse from the countryside beyond, today known as Anchor Bridge crossing.
-Thus the runners had jumped eleven obstacles on the first circuit before entering the racecourse where they jumped the monument fence, today known as the chair, followed by the water jump, both of these fences had to be jumped.
+Becher's Brook was the fifth fence the runners jumped before making taking two obstacles at the farthest end of the course, the second of which was a double hedge with rails and a small ditch.
+The ninety degree turn at the Canal, not yet formally named the Canal Turn was the eighth flight and was followed by Brook at the Canal side as fence nine.
+Three further fences were jumped alongside the Canal before the runners re-entered the racecourse from the countryside beyond, today known as Anchor Bridge crossing.
+Thus the runners had jumped twelve obstacles on the first circuit before turning towards the stands where they jumped the monument fence, today known as the chair, followed by the water jump, both of these fences had to be jumped.